romsson/dragit/README.md

 #### Other Ways to Create a  Cube

 * Using SVG shapes (see the Spiral example)
+* Use a non-temporal data structure (e.g. paths in a tree)
 * Using a combinatory space (see the World Cup Brackets example)
 * Using any other combinatory space